 If you’re going big, then you’ll certainly have to spend big.
 If you’re planning to launch a site selling a significant number of product lines, or are planning to launch a marketplace site that’s home to multiple vendors you’ll almost certainly have to develop your site with Magento.
 It’s also likely you’ll also need to pay a developer to maintain your site for you.

 So how much can you expect to pay for a large ecommerce website?
-You’re probably looking at something in the region of £5,000 upwards, depending on the size of your project.
+You’re probably looking at something in the region of £5,000 upwards for web design costs, depending on the size of your project.
+You also need to pay for web hosting (around £53 a month) and an SSL certificate (around £60 a year.)

 If you’re engaging on a project of this size, it’s vital you understand how you’ll fund the cost.
 You can learn about how to get a business loan in this guide.
 And if you’re looking for other funding options, you can check out this guide on how to start a business when you have no money.